-The MOM program exists to provide mentorship and preparatory resources to enable ophthalmology resident applicants to succeed.
+The Minority Ophthalmology Mentoring Program exists to provide mentorship and preparatory resources to enable ophthalmology resident applicants to succeed.
 The Academy serves as a steward both for our profession and for eye care in our communities.
 Helping to develop and support an ophthalmology workforce that meets the needs of our diverse American community is part of our collective mission.

-The yearlong MOM program has increased from 25 students in its first year to about 100 this year.
-It includes sessions in preparing for standardized exams; career choice; networking with faculty, residents, and community ophthalmologists; skills transfer; a visit to the Annual Meeting; and ongoing mentorship.
+The yearlong mentoring program has increased from 25 students in its first year to about 100 this year.
+It includes sessions in preparing for standardized exams; career choice; networking with faculty, residents, and community ophthalmologists; skills transfer; a visit to the annual meeting; and ongoing mentorship.

 This is not solely an Academy program.
 The Association of University Professors of Ophthalmology is a multiyear (and critically important) partner.
 The Alcon Foundation, Genentech, Mallinckrodt Pharmaceuticals, and Dompé are major corporate supporters.
 The Academy Leadership Development Program XXI Class of 2019 came together with a major gift.
 The American Board of Ophthalmology, Women in Ophthalmology, and most ophthalmology subspecialty societies stepped up as well.

 Finally, this would not be possible without the leadership over these years of some of our volunteer colleagues who have a shared passion.
 It is a very long list, but I must in particular mention Drs.
 Keith Carter, Michelle Latting, Cesar Briceno, Mildred Olivier, and Susan Forster.

 For more information about the program, its sponsors, and its incredible volunteers, please go to aao.org/minority-mentoring.